tom-gora/my-astro-portfolio/src/content/work/demo-blog.md

 - Light/dark mode, content carousel and pagination from npm packages integrated into the app.

 UPDATE: *
-- For new server setup strapi CMS setup to run propely in a node docker environment with correct dependencies versions, persistent database (default SQLite) setup and hidden behind a reverse proxy.
+- For new server setup strapi CMS configured to run propely in a node image docker environment, with correct dependencies versions, persistent database (default SQLite) setup and hidden behind a reverse proxy.
 Backend service made ready to potentially serve more content other than just this simple blog demo.